naeglinghaff/algorithm_timer/README.md

 ### Finding duplicates

-Your choice of data structure will also influence how quickly a value can be found.
-Hashes or libraries have a find advantage over arrays since you don't have to iterate through the entire structure to locate a value.
-Find is a execution expressed in constant time for a hash table.
+For this algorithm I figured that the process should look something like this:

+- Look at the first value and save it as your 'tocheck' value
+- Look through the remainder of the list to see if that value appears again
+- If it does add it to a new array
+- If it doesn't move on to the next value

+The costly part of this is that you have to look through the whole array for each value.
+That's fine when you have 5 things, not so fine when you have 500,000.

+This is where different data structures can come into play.

+Different data structures are optimised for different things.
+A hash table in memory has a constant time for looking up a value.
+An array does not because it is concerned with preserving order, so you have to iterate through the object to find out if something is present or not.

+To find duplicates it's more efficient to use another data structure to note whether or not you have encountered a value before.

+A hash table, or set is a great option.

+In JavaScript you don't have sets so you can use object literals instead and set the values to a true value if they have been seen before and an undefined value if they have not.

-Another thing to take into consideration when designing an algorithm is the weaknesses and strengths of any given data structure.
+This algorithm revealed another area of consideration for optimising an algorithm: the weaknesses and strengths of any given data structure.
 Which one is going to be best fit for your particular problem?

+## Sort

 Sorting is an expensive operation because it involves searching, comparison and swapping or moving each item in a given dataset.

+A simple method for sort is selection sort.
+Here I have iterated through the array to find the minimum value, remove it and add it to a new array which will give us the order we need.
+The worst case for this solution is quadratic since the complexity increases in 2 dimensions as the array gets bigger.
+O(n2)

 ### Optimisation methods